security-summer-school/.github/profile/README.md

   </a>
 </p>

-### Security Summer School is a security workshop held by people passionate about security, professors, PhD, MSci, BSc students from University POLITEHNICA of Bucharest and industry partners Ixia, a Keysight Business.
+**Security Summer School is a security workshop held by people passionate about security, professors, PhD, MSci, BSc students from University POLITEHNICA of Bucharest and industry partners Keysight Technologies Romania, GRX and Pentest Tools.**

 ## Projects

 ### :bulb: Learn the most known vulnerabilities

-From zero-to-hero the four week event holds lessons and workshops two or three times a week on vulnerabilities and how to identify and get advantage from them.
+**From zero to hero:** the four-week event holds lessons and workshops two or three times a week on vulnerabilities and how to identify and take advantage of them.

 ### :mag_right: Hands-on learning

-At the end of each presentation, you will have to solve problems, practicing the presented vulnerabilities.
+At the end of each presentation, you will have to solve challenges showcasing the presented vulnerabilities.
 These will run as a CTF where you should find the flag and demonstrate your power.

-### :trophy: CTF & Prizes!
+### :trophy: CTFs

 Two CTFs will be organized, one in the middle of the summer school and the other at the end of it.
-Those who get involved will also receive prizes.

 ## Tracks